SohamMalakar/Fun-Assembly/README.md

 ## Installation

 There are few pre-compiled binaries available in the [release](https://github.com/SohamMalakar/Fun-Assembly/releases/latest) section.
+Download the release and run the installation script.

+---

+## Manual Installation

-If you don't find any suitable version for your system, please compile it manually.
+If you don't find any suitable version for your system, please follow the instructions below.

 ### Windows